 Carolina Artist Gallery, 9th and Arendell Street, Morehead City, between the First Methodist Church and the Salvation Army Morehead City.
+Through Dec.
+23 - "Magnificent Trees," a Holiday Gift Show.
+The show will feature many gift items as well as artwork featuring magnificent trees.
 Ongoing - The co-op continues to nurture emerging artists, gives them an opportunity to show and sell their work.
 The Gallery enjoys a steady stream of visitors.
 Vacationers and local residents purchase art and gifts.
 Nonmember artists frequently stop in for inspiration.
 Hours: Thur.-Sat., 11am-5pm.
-Contact: 252/726-7550 or at (www.carolinaartistgallery.com).
+Contact: 252/726-7550 or at (www.carolinaartistgallery.com)